-- 12. To be responsible for overseeing the development of the short, medium and long term financial strategies to be recommended for adoption by the Council. - 13.
-Jointly with the Cabinet Member for Finance, Property and Business Services, to make decisions on the release of monies for all capital projects. - 14.
-In conjunction with the Cabinet Member for Finance, Property and Business Services and the Deputy Chief Executive and Corporate Director of Residents Services, to oversee the development, construction and use of land and property assets across all Cabinet portfolios.
-This to include the Housing Development Programme, Social Housing Grants and other related grants. - 15.
-In conjunction with the Cabinet Member for Finance, Property and Business Services, to oversee and monitor the housing revenue account budget, housing capital fund & housing rent setting. - 16.
-Jointly with the Cabinet Member for Finance, Property and Business Services to be responsible for the overall internal and external audit strategies and arrangements of the Council, with operational decision-making and work programmes delegated to the Corporate Director of Finance and monitoring the review of such activity undertaken by the Audit Committee. - 17.
-Jointly with the Cabinet Member for Finance, Property and Business Services to authorise the commissioning of work from internal and external audit following a request from the Audit Committee. - 18.
-To be responsible for the overall enforcement, fraud and corruption strategies and arrangements of the Council, with operational decision-making and activity delegated to the Deputy Chief Executive and Corporate Director of Residents Services. - 19.
-To list Assets of Community Value, jointly with the Cabinet Member for Finance, Property and Business Services.
+- 11. Jointly with the Cabinet Member for Finance, to be responsible for overseeing the development of the short, medium and long term financial strategies to be recommended for adoption by the Council. - 12.
+Jointly with the Cabinet Member for Finance, to make decisions on the release of monies for capital projects within their remit. - 13.
+In conjunction with the Cabinet Member for Property and Infrastructure and the relevant Chief Officer, to oversee the development, construction and use of land and property assets across all Cabinet portfolios.
+This to include the Housing Development Programme, Social Housing Grants and other related grants. - 14.
+In conjunction with the Cabinet Member for Finance, to oversee and monitor the housing revenue account budget, housing capital fund & housing rent setting. - 15.
+Jointly with the Cabinet Member for Finance, to be responsible for the overall internal and external audit strategies and arrangements of the Council, with operational decision-making and work programmes delegated to the Corporate Director of Finance and monitoring the review of such activity undertaken by the Audit Committee. - 16.
+Jointly with the Cabinet Member for Finance, to authorise the commissioning of work from internal and external audit following a request from the Audit Committee. - 17.
+Jointly with the Cabinet Member for Finance, to be responsible for the overall enforcement, fraud and corruption strategies and arrangements of the Council, with operational decision-making and activity delegated to Chief Officers.